Last Updated: 2024-08-31

 The next section will explore and try an existing solution to streamline the framework distribution.

-KMMBridge is a tool published by Touchlab to facilitate publishing a consuming Kotlin Multiplatform XCFramework binaries.
-It lets you publish the binaries to different private or public artifact managers like Maven, GitHub Packages, S3, JetBrains Spaces, Artifactory, and consume them by either CocoaPods or Swift Package Manager.
+KMMBridge is a tool published by Touchlab to facilitate publishing and consuming Kotlin Multiplatform XCFramework binaries.
+It lets you publish the binaries to different private or public artifact managers like GitHub Releases, Maven, GitHub Packages, S3, JetBrains Spaces, Artifactory, and consume them by Swift Package Manager.

 KMMBridge makes it possible to easily use GitHub as a place to host the XCFramework as a zip file without growing the size of the repository and hence hitting the issue above-mentioned.
-That's because KMBridge will use the Maven repository provided by GitHub packages to store the zip file.
+That's because KMBridge will use GitHub Releases (or the Maven repository provided by GitHub Packages) to store the zip file.

-KMMBridge will then automatically create a Package.swift file that will contain the URL of the XCFramework upload to the Maven repo.
+KMMBridge will then automatically create a Package.swift file that will contain the URL of the XCFramework uploaded to GitHub Releases (or in the Maven repo).
 In this way, you can import the git repository of the KMP library as a Swift Package in the iOS project.

-Let's see how KMMBridge can be used to publish the KMP library on GitHub Packages using GitHub Actions.
+Let's see how KMMBridge can be used to publish the KMP library on GitHub Releases using GitHub Actions.

 Add KMMBridge on the KMP library